hellbox/srob-migration/content/reviews/wherein-the-collector-puts-his-passions-on-display.md

 name = "Wherein the collector puts his passions on display" title = "Wherein the collector puts his passions on display" dek = "Ricky Jay is many things: magician, actor, historian of magical lore.
-He is also a collector, and in his new book, he opens the flat-files in his archive to share a few tidbits. " type = "Review"facebookauto = "Why do collectors collect?
+He is also a collector, and in his new book, he opens the flat-files in his archive to share a few tidbits. " type = "Review" facebookauto = "Why do collectors collect?
 If they're like Ricky Jay, perhaps they do so to share their collections with you, as he has done, in his latest book." twitterauto = "Why do collectors collect?
 If they're like Ricky Jay, perhaps to share the obscurities with you." reviews_byline = ["writers/martin-mcclellan.md"] reviews_books = ["books/matthias-buchinger.md"]